mjordan/islandora_workbench_docs/docs/index.md

 ## Origin story

-I've been hacking content management in Islandora for a number of years, and as a result of that activity was involved in (or the principal maintainer of) a number of tools such as [Move to Islandora Kit](https://github.com/MarcusBarnes/mik), [Islandora Datastream CRUD](https://github.com/SFULibrary/islandora_datastream_crud), and [Islandora Get CSV](https://github.com/mjordan/islandora_get_csv), to name a few.
+I've been hacking content management in Islandora for a number of years, and was involved in (or the principal maintainer of) a number of tools such as [Move to Islandora Kit](https://github.com/MarcusBarnes/mik), [Islandora Datastream CRUD](https://github.com/SFULibrary/islandora_datastream_crud), and [Islandora Get CSV](https://github.com/mjordan/islandora_get_csv), to name a few.

-When Drupal 8 came along, I [tested the scalability](https://github.com/mjordan/drupal_field_limit_tester/blob/master/test_results/results.md) of its REST interface and started playing around with ingesting content via REST.
-As a frequent and usually frustrated user of the various Islandora 7.x "batch" modules, which for very large ingtests required SSH access to the Drupal server's shell, I realized that REST-based tools offered a lot of possibilities for content management at scale, in scripted envrionments, and in distributed workflows.
-I also realized that the only existing way to perform batch content management in Drupal 8 and newer was using its Migrate framework, which, while powerful, still required access to the Drupal server's shell.
+When Drupal 8 came along, I [did some work](https://github.com/mjordan/drupal_field_limit_tester/blob/master/test_results/results.md) to understand the scalability of its REST interface and started playing around with ingesting and modifying content via REST.
+As a frequent and often frustrated user of the various Islandora 7.x "batch" modules, which for very large ingtests required SSH access to the Drupal server's shell, I realized that REST-based tools offered a lot of potential for content management at scale, in scripted envrionments, and in distributed workflows.

+The only existing way to perform batch content management in Drupal 8 was using its Migrate framework, which, while powerful, still required access to the Drupal server's shell.
 The Islandora community needed something more flexible than that and something that would empower a wider spectrum of users to manage content in their Islandora repositories than Migrate could.

-That's where Islandra Workbench came from.
+That's where Islandora Workbench came from.